Write For Us

 We work with individual authors.
 We will immediately reject pieces which are submitted on behalf of your CEO or a nameless member of your team.

-If your CEO would like to write for us, great!
-Send them this guide, and they can make contact in the same way as everyone else.
+Suppose your CEO would like to write for us, great!
+Send them this guide, and they can contact you the same way everyone else does.

-We do not publish engineering articles which are an obvious attempt at content marketing.
-While your experience in your engineering company and with your product is valuable, pieces full of links to your product, or which are a walkthrough of how to use your product, will be rejected.
+We do not publish engineering articles that are obvious attempts at content marketing.
+While your experience with your engineering company and your product is valuable, pieces full of links to your product or walkthroughs of how to use it will be rejected.

 Think about what you have learned, not how you can sell to our readers.
-Press releases, listicles, and product reviews are unlikely to be interesting to us or our engineering readers.
+Press releases, listicles, and product reviews are unlikely to interest our engineering readers.

 Sponsored Posts

-We do have sponsored post options for engineering companies who would like to increase their visibility while sponsoring great content.
+We offer sponsored post options for engineering companies looking to increase their visibility by sponsoring great content.

 Again, this is not a way to post an advert, but rather a way for you to put your name to some great content for our engineering readers.

-Examples might be a company with an engineering performance tool sponsoring a series of articles about performance, or an engineering service sponsoring an article about engineering design, and so on.
+Examples might include a company with an engineering performance tool sponsoring a series of articles on performance, or an engineering service sponsoring an article on engineering design, and so on.

 Please, contact us if you would like to discuss this.